 Learn how to build a $10,000 Amazon book business step-by-step in 90 days.

-The Back Story: There’s something you should know about me.
+There’s something you should know about me.
 I don’t like to sit in one place for too long.
 Two weeks ago I decided to scratch the travel itch and take a spontaneous road trip with my wife through a few surrounding states.
 The reason for the trip – at least on paper – was to snag a few hundred books to add to our Amazon inventory.
 But the REAL reason was to track down a restaurant in Columbia, Missouri, where I tasted the best steak ever on a work trip a few years ago.

-The Route: My wife and I set off on route that would take us through five states in a shape that somewhat resembled the Big Dipper.
+My wife and I set off on a route that would take us through five states in a shape that somewhat resembled the Big Dipper.
 I have college friends in Salina and Tulsa who were gracious enough to open their doors and allow us to crash in a spare bedroom (thanks, Miles and Jon!).
 The steak joint was in Columbia, which also happens to be the home for the University of Missouri.
-Fayetteville is also a college town (Woo, Pig Sooie!) where some of our closest friends attended school, so we wanted to check out the sites there to see if it lived up to its billing.
+Fayetteville is also a college town (Woo, Pig Sooie!) where some of our closest friends attended school, so we wanted to check out the sights there to see if it lived up to its billing.
 Here’s the route we embarked upon:

-The Results: Overall, we spent 5.5 days on the road, leaving just after church on Sunday morning and arriving back home on Friday evening (conveniently, just in time for the tip-off of college basketball season!).
+Overall, we spent 5.5 days on the road, leaving just after church on Sunday morning and arriving back home on Friday evening (conveniently, just in time for the tip-off of college basketball season!).
 We didn’t purchase any books on the way to Salina, so that left us with 5 full days to purchase books along the way.
-It’s worth noting that we ONLY hit thrift stores, which is the lowest hanging fruit available.
+It’s worth noting that we ONLY hit thrift stores, which are the lowest hanging fruit available.
 We could have gone to libraries and tried to purchase back-room books there, or stopped by college bookstores and offered to buy up their dead stock, but we stuck with the easy route to see if there are still good books on the shelves available to the general public.

 Spoiler alert – there are!